xavierholt/recipes/New York Times Cheesecake.md

 ## Notes

-This is based on a recipe by Craig Claibone that the New York Times published as [Deluxe Cheesecake][1] in 1963.
-The original recipe calls for lemon zest, but I didn't have lemons the first time I made it,  and so substituted the tart liquid I did have handy:  balsamic vinegar.
+This is based on a recipe by  Craig Claiborne  that the New York Times published as [Deluxe Cheesecake][1] in1963.
+The original recipe calls for lemon zest, but I didn't have lemons the first time I made it,  so I substituted the tart liquid I did have handy:  balsamic vinegar.
 This proved to be a great improvement over the original lemon flavor, and I've made it with balsamic vinegar ever since.